-In 2017, approximately 1 in 13 people needed substance use treatment.
-However, only 12.2% of those people received the substance use treatment they needed.1 Review these research-based guides for helpful information on addiction treatment.
+In 2021, approximately 43.7 million people aged 12 or older (15.6% of the population) needed substance use treatment in the past year.
+However, only 6.8% of them received substance use treatment at a specialty facility (2021 DT 5.39B).*1 Review these research-based guides for helpful information on addiction treatment.

 - First-Episode Psychosis and Co-Occurring Substance Use Disorders – Learn from this guide for health care providers about research, best practices, and implementation challenges when addressing first-episode psychosis and co-occurring substance use disorders from the Substance Abuse and Mental Health Services Administration (SAMHSA).